UAV-Intern-Paras-Aerospace/17-08-2022/README.md

 # 17-08-2022
-Ranger Finder for orange cube with arduino
+Ranger Finder with Ultrasonic sensor HC-SR04 for orange cube with arduino